-The Chief Justice of the Court of Final Appeal is head of the Judiciary and assisted in his administrative duties by the Judiciary Administrator.
+The Chief Justice of the Court of Final Appeal is the head of the Judiciary and is assisted in his administrative duties by the Judiciary Administrator.

-A bilingual court system in which either or both Chinese and English can be used was put in place, in accordance with the requirement of the Basic Law.
+A bilingual court system in which either or both Chinese and English can be used has been put in place, in accordance with the requirement of the Basic Law.

 The Court of Final Appeal:

 It was established on July 1, 1997 upon the commencement of the Hong Kong Court of Final Appeal Ordinance (Cap.
 484).
 It replaced the Judicial Committee of the Privy Council in London as the highest appellate court in Hong Kong, to safeguard the rule of law after June 30, 1997.
 The Court, when sitting, will comprise five judges — usually the Chief Justice, three permanent judges and one non-permanent judge from another common law jurisdiction; if the Chief Justice is not available to sit, one of the three permanent judges will preside and an additional Hong Kong non-permanent judge will sit; if a permanent judge is not available to sit, again a Hong Kong non-permanent judge will sit in his place.
 There is, at present, a panel of four non-permanent Hong Kong judges and 10 non-permanent judges from other common law jurisdictions.

 The Court of Appeal of the High Court:

 It hears appeals on civil and criminal matters from the Court of First Instance and the District Court, as well as appeals from the Competition Tribunal and the Lands Tribunal.
 It also makes rulings on questions of law referred to it by the lower courts.
 Headed by the Chief Judge of the High Court, it has an establishment of 14 Justices of Appeal.